-- ensures the accounting control systems are observed. - maintains the accounting records of the Council up to date in accordance with proper practices. - assists the Council to secure economy, efficiency and effectiveness in the use of its resources; and - produces financial management information as required by the Council. - 1.9 The accounting records determined by the RFO shall be sufficient to show and explain the Council's transactions and to enable the RFO to ensure that any income and expenditure account and statement of balances, or record of receipts and payments comply with the Accounts and Audit (Wales)

-Regulations and to prepare additional or management information, as the case may be, to be prepared for the Council from time to time. - 1.10 The accounting records determined by the RFO shall in particular contain: - entries from day to day of all sums of money received and expended by the Council and the matters to which the income and expenditure or receipts and payments account relate. - a record of the assets and liabilities of the Council; and - wherever relevant, a record of the Council's income and expenditure in relation to claims made, or to be made, for any contribution, grant or subsidy. - 1.11 The accounting control systems determined by the RFO shall include: - procedures to ensure that the financial transactions of the Council are recorded as soon as reasonably practicable and as accurately and reasonably as possible. - procedures to enable the prevention and detection of inaccuracies and fraud and the ability to reconstruct any lost records. - identification of the duties of officers dealing with financial transactions and division of responsibilities of those officers in relation to significant transactions. - procedures to ensure that uncollectable amounts, including any bad debts are not submitted to the Council for approval to be written off except with the approval of the RFO and that the approvals are shown in the accounting records; and - measures to ensure that risk is properly managed. - 1.12 The Council is not empowered by these Regulations or otherwise to delegate certain specified decisions.
-In particular any decision regarding: - setting the final budget or the precept (Council Tax Requirement).

-- approving accounting statements.

-- approving an annual governance statement.
+- proper practices; - assists the Council to secure economy, efficiency and effectiveness in the use of its resources; and - produces financial management information as required by the Council. - 1.10.
+The accounting records determined by the RFO shall be sufficient to show and explain the Council's transactions and to enable the RFO to ensure that any income and expenditure account and statement of balances, or record of receipts and payments comply with the Accounts and Audit (Wales) Regulations and to prepare additional or management information, as the case may be, to be prepared for the Council from time to time. - 1.11.
+The accounting records determined by the RFO shall in particular contain: - entries from day to day of all sums of money received and expended by the Council and the matters to which the income and expenditure or receipts and payments account relate; - a record of the assets and liabilities of the Council; and - wherever relevant, a record of the Council's income and expenditure in relation to claims made, or to be made, for any contribution, grant or subsidy. - 1.12.
+The accounting control systems determined by the RFO shall include: - procedures to ensure that the financial transactions of the Council are recorded as soon as reasonably practicable and as accurately and reasonably as possible; - procedures to enable the prevention and detection of inaccuracies and fraud and the ability to reconstruct any lost records; - identification of the duties of officers dealing with financial transactions and division of responsibilities of those officers in relation to significant transactions; - procedures to ensure that uncollectable amounts, including any bad debts are not submitted to the Council for approval to be written off except with the approval of the RFO and that the approvals are shown in the accounting records; and - measures to ensure that risk is properly managed. - 1.13.
+The Council is not empowered by these Regulations or otherwise to delegate certain specified decisions.
+In particular any decision regarding: - setting the final budget or the precept (Council Tax Requirement); - approving accounting statements; - approving an annual governance statement; - borrowing; - writing off bad debts; - addressing recommendations in any report from the internal or external auditors, shall be a matter for the full Council only.

-- borrowing.

-- writing off bad debts.

-- addressing recommendations in any report from the internal or external auditors, shall be a matter for the full Council only.

-1.13 In addition, the Council must:
+1.14.
+In addition, the Council must: